-One of the things that will be most important on the exams will be your ability to incorporate material from the readings.
+One of the things that will be most important on the exams will be your ability to incorporate and apply material from the readings.
 The best exams will go beyond what was said in class and will cite specific facts, opinions, authors and articles.
+Citing sources and offering specific details and quotations from them will demonstrate that you really have done the readings, and will strengthen your answers and make them seem more authoritative.
+The best exams will further show your ability to apply general principles to specific research studies.
 They will be like short research papers, incorporating information from a variety of sources, except I have provided you with the readings in advance.